Here is a presentation of second and third cycle courses given for IFM's doctoral students.

 peter.r.nilsson@liu.se

-The scope of the course is to enable PhD students in different subclasses of chemistry to put their own science into a broader perspective and to discuss science from a field of chemistry that is more distant from their own research questions.
-The purpose of the Chemistry seminars is to get to the core of the science performed at the chemistry department and to give opportunity for discussion in depth.
+The aim of the course is to give doctoral students in various chemistry disciplines the opportunity to place their own science in a broader perspective and to discuss science from a chemical field that is more distant from their own research questions.

 Course responsible